How SAHMs Can Save Money For Christmas

 Our time is limited during the Holidays.

-We make decisions everyday, “What to do and what not to do”.
+We make daily decisions, “What to do and what not to do.”

 There are many easy recipes you can use to save money and time.

-You can bake some Christmas Treats as quickly as it takes you to drive to the store and pick up ingredients and drive home.
+You can bake some Christmas Treats as quickly as you drive to the store, pick up the ingredients, and drive home.

 Save Your Change

-Saving all of the change you receive really adds up.
+Saving all of the change you receive adds up.

 Gift Cards

-In a similar fashion to getting cash back, when you go to stores such as WalMart get a gift card to put towards your shopping.
+Similar to getting cash back, when you go to stores such as Walmart, you get a gift card for your shopping.

 Open a New Bank Account

-I just did this one recently: each payday transfer money into a different account, an account that you can’t access from your debit card.
+I did this recently: each time I got paid, I transferred money into a different account that I couldn’t access from my debit card.

-I opened a completely separate account, the email money transfer minimum is $10.
+I opened a separate account.
+The email money transfer minimum is $10.

-I’m not going to notice $10 out of our account each month, and it adds up in the new account and will make a dent in my shopping.
+I’m not going to notice $10 being taken out of our account each month, but it adds up in the new account and will make a dent in my shopping.

 Pick Up A Job